dfelinto/blender-manual/manual/modeling/geometry_nodes/geometry/delete_geometry.rst

    Standard geometry input.

 Selection
    Name of the attribute that is used as selection.
-Typically this is a boolean attribute.
+Typically this is a Boolean attribute.
    If this is empty, the node does nothing.

 Invert